 - details regarding gaps in the candidate’s employment history

 - concerns or discrepancies arising from the information provided by the candidate and/or a referee.
-It will provide the candidate an opportunity to declare anything in light of the requirements for a CRB check.
+It will provide the candidate an opportunity to declare anything in light of the requirements for a DBS check.

 If for whatever reason, references are not obtained before the interview, the candidate will also be asked at interview if there is anything she wishes to declare/discuss in light of the questions that have been (or will be) put to her in regards to referees.
-(It is vital however for references to be obtained and scrutinised before a person’s appointment is confirmed and before she starts work.)
+(It is vital however for references to be obtained and scrutinized before a person’s appointment is confirmed and before she starts work.)
 A ‘Conditional Offer’ of an appointment is made.

 Pre Appointment Checks